SIsilicon/WorldEdit-BE-Docs/docs/usage/tools.md

 ## Far wand

 The far wand is a long range version of the Selection wand.
 You mark selection points with it like usual, but you can do it from a distance.
 Created by typing `;tool farwand`.

+## Command Wand

+The command wand allows you to run both vanilla Minecraft and WorldEdit commands on tool use.
+Very useful if you have a command you want to run quickly and repeatedly.
+Note that you need OP permissions to use vanilla commands, and normal WorldEdit permissions still apply.

+!!!
+Examples

+    `;tool cmd /tp 23 40 50` would let you teleport to specific coordinates.
+    `;tool cmd ;replacenear 5 grass stone` would replace nearby grass with stone.
+    Notice how the commands start with their respective prefix.